Programming Notes

 messages.append(response)

-if not response.tool_calls: # finish_reason: stop
+if not response.tool_calls: # LLM is done

 return response